djberg96/rslp/README.md

 Consequently I have no need of this, but am happy to turn it over to someone who might find it useful.
 If interested, please contact me offline and we can discuss transferring the repository.

-In the meantime, this repository has been archived.
+I may yet tinker with it from time to time until that happens, though.

 ## Description